section-engineering-education/engineering-education/content/articles/using-text-databases-in-python/index.md

 > To build, store and read large structures using text files, you might consider using the `pickle` module.
 It provides a way to serialize and deserialize Python objects for storage in files.

-If using text files feels a little messy for you, then you might consider using JSON.
+If using text files feels a little messy for you, you might consider using JSON files.

 ### Using a JSON file as a database
 JSON is a human-readable data format that's easy to read and is natively supported in almost all major programming languages.